 Heather Tierney-Moore, chief executive of Lancashire Care NHS Foundation Trust, and Jackie Daniel, chief executive of University Hospitals Morecambe Bay Trust, were interviewed about the Better Care Together Vanguard, which both of their trusts are involved in.
 This is one of nine integrated primary and acute care systems being piloted in England.

-Those involved in the New Models of Care programme give their insights into the value of the programmes and what they have learned from being part of a vanguard project.
-Watch the video.
+In August 2017, we launched a video in which those involved in the New Models of Care programme gave their insights into the value of the programmes and what they have learned from being part of a vanguard project.

 In March 2016 we launched an animation and series of factsheets aiming to help health and care staff, patients and the public gain a better understanding of the motivations of the vanguard programme, while explaining some of the innovative work currently making a real difference to people’s lives.